jvde-github/AIS-catcher/README.md

 ### Specifying Station Location

-As discussed above, the webserver will only share a known location of the station with the front-end web client if `share_loc` is set for the webserver:
+As discussed above, the webserver will only share a known location of the station with the front-end web viewer if `share_loc` is set for the webserver:
 ```console
 AIS-catcher -N 8100 share_loc on
 ```
-This option is switched off by default for privacy reasons in case the web client is shared externally.
+This option is switched off by default for privacy reasons in case the web viewer is shared externally.
 The NMEA decoder accepts NMEA lines from a GPS device (NMEA lines GPRMC, GPGLL and GPGGA):
 ```console
 echo '$GPGGA, 161229.487, 3723.2475, N, 12158.3416, W, 1, 07, 1.0, 9.0, M, , , , 0000*18' | ./AIS-catcher -r txt .